What Is Child and Family Services?

 Play therapy, using a variety of toys and supplies to encourage your child to express their feelings and concerns.

 Relaxation methods including massage, visualization, deep breathing, and play to help your child relax and manage stress during their hospital stay.

 We’re committed to helping your child—and your family—feel prepared for an upcoming procedure or hospital stay.
-Child life specialists work with other members of the medical team to provide comprehensive care and promote healing for your family.
+Child and Family Services specialists work with other members of the medical team to provide comprehensive care and promote healing for your family.